flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

 <Transform :scale="1.5">
 <v-clicks>

-Only process 1D, Boolean, contiguous arrays
+Only process 1D, Boolean, and *contiguous* arrays

 Use `PyArray_DATA()` to get pointer to underlying C-array